 Please Note: (W)=Western Birds and (E) Eastern Birds

-(See Amazon.com links below for particular books used.)
+(See Amazon.com links above for particular books used.)

 Outdoor Hour Time